cofoeducistudent/tam-ms1-c/README.md

 * I would like to acknowledge all the actors and crew that helped me make the attachment, especially

-* **Actors** : Duncan Malcolm / Leah Cooper / Tony Honickberg / Michelle Coverly
+* **Actors**: Duncan Malcolm / Leah Cooper / Tony Honickberg / Michelle Coverly
-* **Crew** : Eno Enofik - AD / Felice Goea - DP / Julia Fecchio - Editor
+* **Crew**: Eno Enofik - AD / Felice Goea - DP / Julia Fecchio - Editor
 * I would like to acklowledge a few people from code-institute that helped and offered advice when I struggled to make this site.
 * **Anthony O'brian / Simen Daehlin / Mentor - Narinder Singh**
 ---
 Disclaimer:

-* ### **The characters and scenarios depicted in the film  are ficticious and created by me.
+* ### **The characters and scenarios depicted in the film  are fictitious and created by me.
 Therefore please note that there is no 'Father Malachi" to acknowledge**.
-* ### **Black Eagle Films(BEF) was a company I created for the purposes of the film production 2014, It is now dissolved.
+* ### **Black Eagle Films(BEF) was a company I created for the film production 2013-2014, It is now dissolved.
 I am the sole owner of all the materials produced by the company**.
 **END**